Below are the comments I gave at the Mumbai Panel, yesterday.

 The Pakistanis are also attuned to the silences.
 They note that in the teleology of modern terror - NYC, Madrid, London, and now Mumbai - there is no mention of Lahore and Islamabad.
 The September 20th blast at the Marriott, Islamabad is a clear precursor to the tragedy at Taj, Mumbai.
 It, too, was a site where the local elite gathered for daily mingling.
 It, too, catered to the foreign visitors.
 It, too, was a sign of Pakistan's growing economy.
 Yet, while NYC and Mumbai are forever linked, the victims of Islamabad and Lahore find themselves on the other side of history.

-The Obama administration will need to stop reading Rudyard Kipling and start reading even the wide-circulation daily Urdu and English press from Pakistan.1 It is quite easy, they are all online.
-It will have to know Pakistan’s hopes lie with civilian institutions, civic bodies which protect women and minorities, elementary and secondary education for all, strengthening the judiciary, invoking land reform.
+The Obama administration will need to stop reading Rudyard Kipling and start reading even the wide-circulation daily Urdu and English press from Pakistan. (( Senator Kerry and Clinton are also welcome to read my list of recommended readings)) It is quite easy, they are all online.
+It will have to know Pakistan's hopes lie with civilian institutions, civic bodies which protect women and minorities, elementary and secondary education for all, strengthening the judiciary, invoking land reform.
 It will have to know that the military is the largest land-owning entity, one of the biggest business entity and the greatest consumer of US AID.
 The Obama administration needs to focus on the people of Pakistan, in the PRESENT and not in some distant past surrounded in unknown terrain, if it hopes to combat escalating extremism in the region.
 Collectively, there are over 200 million inhabitants in Afghanistan and Pakistan.
 There are mega-cities like Karachi with populations over 19 million.
 We are not dealing with hamlets and pockets.
 And the global context is certainly clear to the terrorists in Mumbai.
 In the violence they spread, over three days, and their targets and their statements, they drew upon this language of political violence.
 Nariman house to Gaza, Kashmir to Taj Hotel are not teleologies of tribalism and we make a grave error if we read them wrongly.

 Ironically, 2008 began with one of the greatest moments in the history of this nation.
 After a year-long civic protest, led by the Lawyers Movement, the people of Pakistan democratically voted out this military dictator.
 The February elections in Pakistan were a resounding dismissal of a decade of military dominance, as well as the religious parties.
 Yet, we failed to engage with this flowering of democracy.
 And we need to engage with the civilian government of Zardari — however flawed that particular person is.